Christoph Völter

 Previous studies showed that apes seek information when they are unsure about the location of food.
 Some have described information seeking in great apes as a metacognitive strategy to fill in knowledge gaps.
 Others argued that their information seeking might just be a foraging strategy without any metacognitive control.
 In this project, we examine the flexibility and complexity of great apes' information seeking in order to resolve this debate.

-Publications
+Selected Publications (2012-2019)

 C. Tennie, C.J.
 Völter, V. Vonau, D. Hanus, J. Call, M. Tomasello (2019) Primates